 4. Don’t over-do ice or heat.
 They simply are aids in helping the body heal itself.
 If healing does not occur, then seek alternative remedies.

-5. For carpal tunnel syndrome, don't forsake daily deep tissue massage for heat of your wrist and forearm: it's the only PROVEN method to relieve symptoms permanently.
+5. For carpal tunnel syndrome, don't forsake daily deep tissue myofascial release massage on your wrist and forearm: it's the only PROVEN method to relieve symptoms permanently.

 Zimmerman, GR.
 Carpal Tunnel Syndrome.
 J Athl Train.
 1994 March; 29(1): 22-24, 26-28, 30.